 Though Sarah was the founder of the bridge company, in the custom of the time, Sarah did not serve on the board but instead was represented by her son and son-in-law.
 Today, she would be chairperson and chief executive officer.
 After the bridge project was finished, Sarah turned to other investments including the acquisition of a flour mill and real estate, both commercial and residential.
 The family also built an office building and by the 1890s it is said that Sarah owned about one fourth of downtown Dallas, along with other real estate holdings outside Dallas County.

 (Image credit: By SMU Central University Libraries – [Sarah Horton Cockrell], No restrictions, https://commons.wikimedia.org/w/index.php?curid=65844853)

-Sarah Horton Cockrell died in 1892 and is buried in the old Greenwood Cemetery in Dallas.
+Sarah Horton Cockrell died on April 26, 1892 and is buried in the old Greenwood Cemetery in Dallas.
 She had been a founding member of the Commerce Street Methodist congregation that was then located at Commerce and Lamar, where her memorial service was held.
 A line of her obituary read, “She was an honored member of the Dallas County Pioneers’ Association and was well known for her good old-time hospitality.”

 © 2019, all rights reserved.